bcgsc/ntSynt-viz/README.md

-# ntSynt-viz: Visualizing ntSynt synteny blocks
+# ntSynt-viz: Visualizing multi-genome synteny

-Here, we provide an easy-to-use pipline for generating ribbon plots combined with chromosome painting to visualize the output synteny blocks from ntSynt.
+Here, we provide an easy-to-use pipeline for generating ribbon plots combined with chromosome painting to visualize multi-genome synteny blocks.
+The tool is set-up to accept synteny blocks formatted in the [ntSynt](https://github.com/bcgsc/ntSynt) style, but any synteny block file that adheres to the simple, BED-like TSV format of ntSynt can be visualized using ntSynt-viz.

 This flexible pipeline implements numerous features, including:
 * Option to normalize the strands of input chromosomes, based on a target assembly
 * Evidence-guided ordering of assemblies from top-to-bottom, based on an input tree structure or distance estimates from the synteny blocks
-* Sorting chromosomes right-to-left based on mappings to other assemblies
+* Sorting chromosomes right-to-left based on synteny to other assemblies
 * Colouring both the ribbons and chromosomes based on the chromosomes in the target (top) assembly

 These features ensure that the output ribbon plots (powered by [gggenomes](https://thackl.github.io/gggenomes/)) are as easily understandable and as information-rich as possible.